czilian/librenms-cz/doc/Support/Performance.md

 The default 16 threads that `poller-wrapper.py` runs as isn't necessarily the optimal number.
 A general rule of thumb is 2 threads per core but we suggest that you play around with lowering / increasing the number until you get the optimal value.

+This can be changed by going to the cron job for librenms.
+Usually in /etc/cron.d/librenms and changing the "16"

+*/5  *    * * *   librenms    /opt/librenms/cronic /opt/librenms/poller-wrapper.py 16

+KEEP in MIND that this dosnt always help, it depnds on your system and CPU.
+So Be careful.

 #### Recursive DNS

 If your install uses hostnames for devices and you have quite a lot then it's advisable to setup a local recursive dns instance on the